CatX711/GreetLang/GreetlangPlus.md

 }
 ```

 As you can see, this is *very* similar to GreetLang+, and oddly, `Carbon`.
 The main difference is the big `rt integer` which is used to, of course, specify the function returns an integer.
-The thing is, if not outputting any specific data type, you couldn't really do much.
-There was no `void` like in C to specify this.
+The thing is, if not outputting any specific data type, you can't really do much.
+There is no `void` like in C to specify this.
 That's why in GreetLang+, you dont even need to specify the specific return type anymore, just that it will be user decided, with `rt:userdef[]`.

 <!-- for functions section eventually do a comparison between these two: